ammarhakim/ammar-simjournal/sims-g2/multi-ion-es/README.md

 - b1: Same as n1, except with BGK operator
 - b2: Same as n2, except with BGK operator
 - b3: Same as n3, except with BGK operator

+The following input file is not right.
+Ions and electrons have same thermal velocity (which is probably ok) but then the mfp are different.
+Should instead setup a stationary shock for ions and then electrons will stick to them due to ES forces.

+- t1: Two species (electron and ions) corresponding to n1